Four-manifolds, geometries and knots

-The three types may be characterized by (I) $\sqrt\pi\cong Z$, (II) $\sqrt\pi\cong Z^2$, and (III) $\sqrt\pi=1$.
-As these properties are shared by commensurate torsion free groups the trichotomy extends further to torsion free groups which are virtually such extensions.
-There is at present no uniqueness result corresponding to Theorem 5.5 for such subgroups $K<\pi$, and (excepting for groups of type II) it is not known whether every such group is realized by some aspherical closed 4-manifold.
-(In fact, it also appears to be unknown in how many ways a 3-dimensional mapping torus may fibre over $S^1$.)
+The three types may be characterized by (I) $\sqrt\pi\cong\mathbb{Z}$, (II) $\sqrt\pi\cong\mathbb{Z}^2$, and (III) $\sqrt\pi=1$.
+If $\beta_1(\pi)=2$ the subgroup $K$ is canonical, but in general $\pi$ may admit such subgroups of arbitrarily large genus \cite{[Bu07]}.
+Every such group is realized by an iterated mapping torus construction.
+As these properties are shared by commensurate torsion-free groups, the trichotomy extends further to torsion-free groups which are virtually such extensions, but it is not known whether every group of this larger class is realized by some aspherical closed 4-manifold.

 The Johnson trichotomy is inappropriate if $\zeta K\not=1$, as there are then nontrivial extensions with trivial action ($\theta=1$).
-Moreover Out$(K)$ is virtually free and so $\theta$ is never injective.
-However all such groups $\pi$ may be realized by aspherical 4-manifolds, for either $\sqrt\pi\cong Z^2$ and Theorem 7.2 applies, or $\pi$ is virtually poly-$Z$ and is the fundamental group of an infrasolvmanifold.
+Moreover $Out(K)$ is virtually free and so $\theta$ is never injective.
+However all such groups $\pi$ may be realized by aspherical 4-manifolds, for either $\sqrt\pi\cong\mathbb{Z}^2$ and Theorem 7.3 applies, or $\pi$ is virtually poly-$Z$ and is the fundamental group of an infrasolvmanifold.
 (See Chapter 8.)

-Aspherical virtual surface bundles over 2-orbifolds are determined up to fibre-preserving diffeomorphism by their fundamental groups, subject to conditions on $\chi(F)$ and $\chi^{orb}(B)$ analogous to those of \S2 of Chapter 5 [Vo77].
+Aspherical orbifold bundles (with 2-dimensional base and fibre) are determined up to fibre-preserving diffeomorphism by their fundamental groups, subject to conditions on $\chi(F)$ and $\chi^{orb}(B)$ analogous to those of \S2 of Chapter 5 \cite{[Vo77]}.